BAMHiggin/Liri-Node/readme.md

 This project joins the Siris, Cortanas, and Alexas of the internet-of-things as an entertainment search assistant -- meet LIRI!

-Liri can assist you with finding info and previews of your favorite songs, connecting you with concert details of your favorite artists, and indulge your cinephile curiousity via movie queries.
+Liri can assist you with finding info and previews of your favorite songs, connecting you with concert details of your favorite artists, and indulge your cinephile curiosity via movie queries.

 ## How to Use